AyanGadpal/TextTron-Lightweight-text-detector/README.md

 TextTron is a simple light-weight image processing based text detector in document images.
 TextTron detect text with the help of Contours applied on a preprossed image.
 This meant for fast text detection without using any machine learning or deep learning model.
-Though this will not work well in scene text detection, only meant for document images <br><br>
+Though this will not work well in scene text detection, only meant for document images

 ## 2. Quick Start
 #### 1. Requirements: numpy & opencv-python